isomerpages/nlb-biblioasia/_oct-to-dec-2012/Through His Eyes: Remembering Old Singapore Through the Poems of Edwin Thumboo.md

 Speech by Mr S. Dhanabalan at the launch of “Edwin Thumboo, Time Travelling, A poetry exhibition, 29 September 2012.

-Speech by Professor Edwin Thumbo at the launch of “Edwin Thumboo, Time Travelling, A  poetry exhibition”.
+Speech by Professor Edwin Thumbo at the launch of “Edwin Thumboo, Time Travelling, A&nbsp; poetry exhibition”.
 29 September 2012.

 Tan, Y.L.
 (2001, May 2).
-Don’t demolish identity markers. _The Straits Times_.
-Retrieved from Factiva via NLB’s [eResources](https://eresources.nlb.gov.sg/main/) website.
+Don’t demolish identity markers. _The Straits Times_. &nbsp;Retrieved from Factiva via NLB’s [eResources](https://eresources.nlb.gov.sg/main/) website.

-Yeoh, B., & Kong, L. (1996).
+Yeoh, B., &amp; Kong, L. (1996).
 The notion of place in the construction in history, nostalgia and heritage in Singapore. _Singapore Journal of Tropical Geography_, 17 (1), 52–65.

 #### **NOTES**